averagewagon/data-tamers/README.md

 - How many features (columns) are in the data?
   - 117
 - What questions (from above) can be answered using the data in this dataset?
-  - All of the questions above can be answered using this dataset in conjunction with those from other years.
+  - The top three questions above can be answered using this dataset in conjunction with those from other years.
 This particular dataset allows us to see what U.S. education spending looked like in the middle range of the last 30 years, in the midst of Immigration Reform, and specifically during the year of the Carl D. Perkins Career and Technical Education Act.
 With data on the value of the dollar, we can also see how this spending in 2006 relates to that of other years, and how changes compare to inflation.

 ## elsec16t.xls
 - Where did you download the data (e.g., a web URL)?